 The Pierre & Patricia Bikai Fellowship will be awarded to assist one graduate student for two months or two students for one month in conducting archaeological research in Jordan.
-The fellowship will provide room and board at ACOR and a stipend of $600 per month.
+The fellowship will provide room and board at ACOR and a stipend of $800 per month.
 The fellowship must be used during the period between May 1 of the award year and April 30 of the following year.
 It may be combined with another ACOR fellowship that will assist with travel, or the applicant may find travel funds from other sources.
 This fellowship is not for field work support, but to allow the awardee to continue study or research at ACOR after the field project has concluded and residency at the ACOR center is required.
 Open to enrolled graduate students of any nationality except Jordanian citizens.
+Required application materials include:

 Background of the Bikai Fellowship